Conformally invariant random fields, quantum Liouville measures, and random Paneitz operators on Riemannian manifolds of

 \subsection{Estimates for heat kernels and resolvent kernels}

-Deriving the exact asymptotic behaviour for the co-polyharmonic Green kernel $K_g$ requires precise estimates on the integral kernel of the operators ${(\alpha-\Delta)}^{n/2}$ for $\alpha> -\lambda_1$.
-These estimates depend on sharp heat kernel estimates, the upper one of which is new.
+Our main result in the section, Theorem \ref{est-k-log}, provides a sharp asymptotic estimate for the integral kernel of $\Pol_g^{-1}$ on $\mathring L^2(M,\mathsf{vol}_g)$.
+Deriving this requires precise estimates on the integral kernel of the operators ${(\alpha-\Delta)}^{-n/2}$ for $\alpha> -\lambda_1$.
+These estimates in turn depend on sharp heat kernel estimates, the upper one of which is new.